Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 The Advisor Coach, James Pollard, uses average ranking.
 “It is important to track average ranking because the goal of SEO is to rank higher in search engines.
 Without measuring average ranking, you have no way of knowing if your efforts are working or not.
 Plus, by breaking down the average ranking to a page-by-page basis, you can see which pages need more work than others so you can focus your efforts accordingly.”

 Katie Stone of Leadhub uses SERP for clients.
 “It is important to show… they are ranking for valuable and relevant keywords.
 For example, the big-ticket items for air conditioning companies tend to be installations, so we want to make sure they are ranking for air conditioning installation or related terms in their service area.
-Keeping track of this data shows us what content is working, what content needs to be optimized and what content is missing in order to rank for the important keywords in the correct service area.
+Keeping track of this data with an SEO dashboard software shows us what content is working, what content needs to be optimized and what content is missing in order to rank for the important keywords in the correct service area.
 Conversely, if we find the client is ranking for irrelevant keywords, we can dive deeper into Google Search Console to determine what pages are ranking for irrelevant queries and make adjustments as needed.”

 Care to stay awhile?
 Time on page can tell you how engaging your content is, and (if it’s not there yet) how to improve.
 Steve Silberberg of Fitpacking says, “I know it requires codes on the target site, but it’s especially important when you sell high ticket items.
 How else would you know who’s seriously considering a purchase versus who is a ‘looky-lou’?”